jpuli/pqvp/README.md

 **Requirement I: Performed usability tests with people**

-As part of our user-centric approach we conducted usability testing via <a href="https://github.com/jpuli/pqvp/blob/master/interview.md">surveys</a>  of wireframes and prototypes.
+As part of our user-centric approach we conducted usability testing via <a href="https://github.com/jpuli/pqvp/blob/master/interview.md">surveys</a>  of <a href="https://github.com/jpuli/pqvp/tree/master/docs/UI/design">wireframes</a> and prototypes.
 The team evaluated responses from the usability exercises and updated the product backlog.
 As a result, the team created new stories.

 **Requirement J: Used an iterative approach, where feedback informed subsequent work or versions of the prototype**

 From start-to-finish, the team used an interative approach.
-This began by working with users to evaluate wireframes, and very soon after that, multiple iterations of the DAAS Working Prototype.
+This began by working with users to evaluate <a href="https://github.com/jpuli/pqvp/tree/master/docs/UI/design">wireframes</a>, and very soon after that, multiple iterations of the DAAS Working Prototype.
 We entered features and bugs into Jira, incorporated them into Sprints, made fixes, redeployed, and retested.

 **Requirement K: Created a prototype that works on multiple devices, and presents a responsive design**